STH / LTH SOPR

 2024-03-132024 pre-halving high $71,467.17STH 1.208 · LTH 2.664

-The cleanest way to see the regime shift on this chart is the per-cycle peak for both lines, in order.
-Pulling the maximum reading inside each cycle’s topping window from the live series:
+The cleanest view of the regime shift is the maximum reading inside each cycle’s topping window, in order.
+Pulling the peak of each line from the live series:

 Per-cycle SOPR peaks — refreshed nightly